mlevison/APR-Markdown-Export/post/agile-change-or-adoption-always-starts-with-why/index.md

   - "agile-culture"
   - "scrum-team"
   - "work-environment"
+excerpt: 'Your organization has decided to become more “Agile.”
+Why?
+As we learned in a previous'
 ---

 Your organization has decided to become more “Agile.”
 Why?
 As we learned in a previous blog post, “[Because Our Competitors Are](/blog/because-our-competitors-are-is-no-reason-to-become-an-agile-organization.html)” is not a valid – or sensible – reason.